-Programs and Services for Students with Disabilities (PSSD), also referred to as Disabled Students Programs and Services (DSPS), provide assistance to facilitate equal educational opportunities for students with disabilities.
+Student Accessibility Services, also referred to as Disabled Students Programs and Services (SAS), provide assistance to facilitate equal educational opportunities for students with disabilities.
 Services are voluntary for qualified students who request services and program counselors work directly with students to identify and prescribe reasonable academic accommodation to meet the individual student's needs.
 Academic accommodations and other support services may include alternate media, adaptive equipment, sign language interpreting, testing accommodations, note-taking assistance, priority registration, and referral to other campus and community resources.